practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 16. suitability of dropping 12v down to 3v3 ?
 Not liking - moved to Raspberry pi 5v  - need to check current draw on MCU, quieccent current on ICs?  []

-2. ERC fail - EP Pin Not Connected on ATSAMD21G []
+2. ERC fail - EP Pin Not Connected on ATSAMD21G [x] - exposed pin I.E heatsink pin?
+I have tied to GND for heatsinking purposes

+3. Resistor values for thermocouple - filter - Low Pass as we want the smoothed DC and get rid of the noise.
+I have assumed ~100Hz is a suitable cutoff, with 10k resistors corner frequency for the basic filter is ~159Hz, however this is an abritrary value I have picked.
+I dont have any experience with smoothing sensor readings using analog filters.
+The actual circuit given in the application notes is more complex than a basic RC Filter- and I do not know how to evaluate it more accuratly.

-3. When ROUTING - Ensure that NET LABELS do not connect across sheets - care taken to ONLY connect through sheets using HIARARCHICAL PINS. - Replace all global labels with NET LABELS?
+4. When ROUTING - Ensure that NET LABELS do not connect across sheets - care taken to ONLY connect through sheets using HIARARCHICAL PINS. - Replace all global labels with NET LABELS? [x]

+5. Test Points?

  - Liase with Tim to make sure pin defintions are suitable for tasks, no unforseen errors with pin assignments.
  - Suitability of analog buffers - can be tested?
  - suitability of digital buffers

+ # TIMS Notes

+ 1. add 1k resistors in series to digital buffers to limit current

+ Max frequency of OE

+ motor 4000 rpm
+  /60 = rpS

+ *1000 transitions per revolution (500 pulses)

+ 33 kHz pulse train

+ 1/33k = period

+ period = 30uS  BUT needs to transitioon bothwasy there max = 15uS

+ / 4.6 (rise time to charge RC circuit)

+ 3uS max time constant

+ 3uS = RC

+ 20nS for

+ 2. CLR between ANY student / supervisor I/O lines  limit current

+ 3. Analog buffers add CLR to student output to avoid them driving high into output of opamp buffer.

+ 4. DOUBLE CHECK USB POLARITY

+ 5. add addition power header